Advancing childhood learning

 This year, we’ll be campaigning to secure state funding for out-of-school time learning programs, specifically in areas with the greatest access needs.
 We will invest in and support programs focused on restorative justice practices, empowering young people, and trauma-informed care.

-fourth-grade reading proficiency of Rhode Island’s Black and Latinx children
+Double the 3rd Grade reading proficiency of Rhode Island’s Black and Latino Children

 HOW YOU CAN HELP ADVANCE CHILDHOOD LEARNING